 Photo by Irina Bg / Shutterstock

 Isn’t technology wonderful?
 Thanks to Instagram, Facebook, Snapchat and a lot of bright young influencers, we are overexposed to a dearth of images of seemingly perfect faces and bodies.
 Adding to this new societal pressure, we are often expected to post images of ourselves to our friends, family and the world.
-What’s a modern-day woman or man to do?
+What’s a modern-day woman or man to do, what is the secret of beauty and how to be beautiful naturally?

 The upside to living in modern times is that we have more options on how to become our own ideal example of beauty.